TheIoTLearningInitiative/ESP8266/documentation/Blynk.md

 Blynk
 ==

-> Create an app for any connected project or product based on Arduino, Raspberry Pi, ESP8266, SparkFun, and other hardware
+> Create an app for any connected project or product based on Arduino, Raspberry Pi, ESP8266, SparkFun, and other hardware.

 [Blynk Getting Started](http://www.blynk.cc/getting-started/)